 With references from Van Gogh to craggy rock outcrops, Frank Gehry’s latest geometric wonder for Luma Arles campus cuts a futuristic form against the historic Arles skyline

-The Luma Foundation has announced that its anticipated creative campus in the historic French city of Arles will open on 26 June 2021 (Covid-19 regulations allowing), featuring a striking central tower designed by Frank Gehry.
+The Luma Foundation’s anticipated creative campus in the historic French city of Arles is ready for its grand launch.
+The complex is throwing open its doors to the public tomorrow, 26 June 2021, featuring a striking central tower designed by Frank Gehry.

 Located at the Parc des Ateliers, the 27-acre campus is the brainchild of Swiss art maverick Maja Hoffmann, who established the Luma Foundation in 2004.
 Since, she has masterminded a network of creative projects in the city, collaborating with a roll call of renowned creative figures – like artist Jorge Pardo on hotel and artist residence l’Arlatan, for instance, and Selldorf Architects on the conversion of four of the campus’ former railway factories into arts spaces.
 Tom Eccles, Liam Gillick, Hans Ulrich Obrist, Philippe Parreno, and Beatrix Ruf are all named as advisors on the project, which has been ongoing since 2008.
 The work of more than 100 artists and innovators has already been presented across the city over the last decade, but this summer marks the campus’ official opening.